k14krug/kTunes/README.md

 ## Still needed
 - variable to specify iTunes directory
 - An Auto execution mode.
 A single step that runs the entire process including updating your iTunes playlist with a new track list.
 - A config file of parms.
 Currently the initial values of parms are hard coded in the script.
 The genres(categories) should also be user defined in this file.
 Currently its using the 5 categories I use.
+- Modify new_playlist.html to allow input of any categories a user has instead of the hardcode cats I'm using
 - Variable artist repeat interval - Currently hard coded for each of the 5 genres (15,15,30,45,45).
 I want to paramertierize these.
 Here's more detail on how the repeat intermal works.
 Artist repeat takes into consideration the artist and the repeat interval for each of the 5 genre(categories).
 If an artist has a song in the first genre and another in the 5th genre and a song for that artist coming from the first genre (which has a repeat of 15) is added to the playlist and then another song for that artist is found but it's from 5th genre, it won't be added to the playlist till there's at least 44 other songs added.

 ##  Files